 The types of contracts for drilling services range from day-rate contracts to turnkey contracts.
 In Iceland, geothermal drilling operations are executed under contract structures which are predominantly based on a metre-rate and are referred to as being integrated as it encompasses all services and materials.
 In New Zealand, Kenyan and Indonesian geothermal drilling operations, the contracts are predominantly day-rate (unit time rate contracts) (Hole, 2006).
 The most common type of contract is day-rate contract.
-The drilling contractor follows a detailed Drilling Program prepared by the operator and the drilling contractor provides the drilling rig and personnel to drill the well.
-The drilling contractor is paid a fixed sum of money for each day spent in drilling the well.
+The drilling contractor follows a detailed Drilling Program prepared by the operator and the drilling contractor is paid a fixed sum of money for each day spent in drilling the well.
 All consumables, transport and drilling services are provided by the operator (Ford, 2004).